barrawi/linux-sysadmin-labs/ansible-server-bootstrap/README.md

 - The collaborative process was used to refine the "Controller to Node" logic, specifically the secure lookup of local public keys to ensure zero hardcoded secrets in version control.

 # Author
-Wilberth Barrantes - SysAdmin / DevOps Portfolio Project
+Wilberth Barrantes - SysAdmin / DevOps Toolkit